 “I asked if it would be possible for me to get that position if I took the HLTA 4 course.
 They said yes, and I’ll start in September!
 I did the HLTA 3 course about five years ago when I was working in a mainstream school,” she explained.

-While she was excited about the prospect of becoming a TA4, she was also a little apprehensive about the process of getting there.
-As someone who had never done anything like this before, she wasn’t sure what to expect from the course or how she would manage it alongside her family commitments.
+While she was delighted about the potential of becoming a TA4, she was also a little nervous about the procedure.
+She was unsure what to anticipate from the course or how she would handle it alongside her family duties because she had never done anything like it before.

 “I’d never done anything like this before honestly.
 I was a bit dubious, I didn’t know what was going to happen!
 I’ve got a family of my own and I didn’t know if I’d be able to balance everything,” she shared.

-Luckily, she had a colleague who had recently completed the same course with us and provided her with some much-needed encouragement.
+Fortunately, she had a co-worker who had just finished the same course and could offer her some much-needed support.

 “He said it was a really good course and I could work at my leisure, which he said had been really useful for him.”

-With this newfound motivation, she took the plunge and enrolled on the course, ready to tackle whatever challenges lay ahead.
+She took the jump and registered for the course, ready to face whatever challenges were ahead.

 “It was quite good, because I thought I’d get all of the questions and then do them off of what I knew.
 But sometimes the questions wanted you to answer them from your classroom experience, and for others it was looking at what you’re supposed to do, and copying and pasting.
 I studied every evening when the kids went to bed, and I did a couple of hours in the holidays, whenever I had the time,” she explained.